FBI agents from '93 WTC attack blast Mamdani for embracing radical imam

 "Everybody who is in politics should be aware of the people whose endorsement they’re getting," Anticev said.
 "Imam Siraj Wahhaj has been a cleric who has endorsed a radical agenda."

 Wahhaj, born Jeffrey Kearse, founded the Brooklyn mosque in 1991 and has a long history of controversy.
-Following the World Trade Center attack, prosecutors identified him as an unindicted co-conspirator in the bombing after he sponsored appearances by Sheikh Omar Abdel Rahman, the so-called "Blind Sheikh" who was later convicted of masterminding the plot.
+Following the World Trade Center attack, prosecutors noted he sponsored appearances by Sheikh Omar Abdel Rahman, the so-called "Blind Sheikh" who was later convicted of masterminding the plot.
 Wahhaj wasn’t charged with any crimes and has denied involvement in the attack.
 Wahhaj also raised legal-defense funds for El Sayyid Nosair, who assassinated Rabbi Meir Kahane in 1990 and was also convicted of seditious conspiracy in connection with the 1993 bombing.

 Wahhaj didn’t respond to a request for comment.

-Note: Editor's Note: An earlier version of this article incorrectly referred to Imam Siraj Wahhaj as an unindicted co-conspirator in the 1993 bombing of the World Trade Center.